An all-encompassing guide to our community curation

 In our approach at ATÖLYE, we use ‘curation’ not only for selecting people in our community but also as a way of utilizing interaction potential with the selected ones.
 We believe the curation process requires a diligent team focus starting from the first touch with the members via the application form until the first day the member spends within the community.

-We seek for minimum 2, ideally 4+ year of professional experience on the related field.
+- Professional Recognition We seek for minimum 2, ideally 4+ year of professional experience on the related field.
 However, this does not mean that we omit the potential of new graduates and prospect talents.
-We do not judge people depending upon their CVs or previous achievements.
+We do not judge people depending on their CVs or previous achievements.
 What is important for us is to know about the next steps that they plan to follow and its relation with the community.

 Final Remarks & Learnings